-More recently, however, dentists have turned to laser technology to use on fillings, rather than using the traditional drill.
+More recently, however, dentists have turned to laser technology to use on dental fillings, rather than using the traditional drill.

 How Do Laser Fillings Work?

 A laser is energy transferred through the form of light.
-In the case of a dental filling, the decay on a tooth must be removed before preparing for the actual filling.
+In the case of a filling, the decay on a tooth must be removed before preparing for the actual tooth filling.
 With the laser and water working together, the new tool essentially vaporizes the decay.

 This process becomes much easier, faster and less painful than when using a traditional dental drill.